Tintin-dotcom/BlueOrigin-NewShepard-NS16-kOSScripts-20-07-2021/README.md

 The boot.ks file opens the kOS Terminal of the booster's processor directly after launching the vessel.
 This only works if you right-click the kOS-processor located at the top of the first stage's tank and select boot file "boot.ks".

+As for the RealPlume configs, I modified the one for the Thud liquid fuel engine, if you want to use it, go to the /KSP/GameData/RealPlume-Stock/Squad directory, and replace the old one with it.
+You should keep the old config file somewhere so that you can switch them again if you want to.
+The new config file makes the plume much closer to Blue Origin's BE-3 engine's plume.

+There is also a config file for the SmokeScreen mod, a dependency of RealPlume.
+It has to be in the /KSP/GameData/SmokeScreen directory, and all it does is increasing the particle limit from 1000 to 3000.

 ///NOTES///

 -> You have to lock the hinge of the landing gear manually, if you want to lower the chance of the booster tipping over after landing.